Acceptable Use Policy

 5163 Internet Access

 Fort Wayne Community Schools is committed to providing Internet access to students and staff in an equitable, meaningful, and safe manner.
-The mission of Fort Wayne Community Schools is that we educate all students regardless of gender, race, religion, ethnic background, or economic status.
+The mission of Fort Wayne Community Schools is to educate all students to high standards enabling them to become productive, responsible citizens.
 Since access to information is a vital part of learning, Internet access will be made available to all students; however, this access will be a part of educational activities that promote and foster student learning.
-Unfortunately, public places like the Internet can be a dangerous place.
+Unfortunately, public places like the Internet can be dangerous.
 The Internet can put students in contact with inappropriate and potentially harmful material and people.
-To help protect our students, Fort Wayne Community Schools employs Internet filter and security devices on all student Internet connections.
+To help protect our students, Fort Wayne Community Schools employs Internet filters and security devices on all student Internet connections.
 Ultimately, however, staff are responsible for ensuring appropriate access and enforcing policies that are consistent with current state and district standards.

 5163.1 Staff, Student, and Parent Notification of District-Provided Access to the Internet